thuannguyen88/thuannguyen88/README.md

 ## 🧑🏻‍💻☕️ What I'm Working On

-Currently working on a responsive landing page for Heroicfit, an online personal training business using react and tailwind css.
-The site can be visited [here](https://heroicfit.netlify.app/.)
+Current building an ecommerce web application that allow users to purchase ready made meal plans.
+Using React for frontend, firebase for authentication and firestore for database.
+Most challenging feature to implement so far was the checkout feature that automatically updates the cart total based on what products users added to the cart,

-And a flashcard application that utilises spaced repetition to help users learn more effectively.
+Also working on a flashcard application that utilises spaced repetition to help users learn more effectively.

 ## ⚡ Technologies I Use
 <img align="left" alt="javascript" src ="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E" />